Davidwallacesadler/DailySwiftCodingProblems/README.md

 ### May

+#### 5/21:
+Write a method that takes in a Integer amount of days and returns the date in the future corrosponding to the current date plus the amount of days.
+Do this without using a TimeInterval.

 #### 5/18:
 Given an integer n and a list of integers l, write a function that randomly generates a number from 0 to n-1 that isn't in l (uniform).